 Specialty Food in Arashiyama

-Now that we’ve already spent half of the day visiting things before they got crowded, we finally had time to explore the food scene in this charming town.
+Now that we’ve already spent half of the day visiting things before they got crowded, we finally had time to try some of the best food in Arashiyama.

 The store we visited was called Oimatsu: 20 Sagatenryuji Susukinobabacho Ukyo-ku Kyoto.

-Before I go into this, I have to say that this is probably not for everyone, especially those expecting a meaty meal or a meal full of strong flavors.
+Before I go into this, I have to say that the tofu meal in Arashiyama is probably not for everyone, especially those expecting a meaty meal or a meal full of strong flavors.
 From my experience in Japan, most traditional Japanese cuisines do not have strong flavors such as teriyaki sauce over everything as expected from many western countries.
-However, for those who want to explore something new (and Vegan), this is the right place for you.
+However, for those who want to explore something new (and Vegan) in Arashiyama, this is the right place for you.

-The place we checked out was Kyo Arashiyama Ine, a two story restaurant in front of the Tenryu Shrine.
+The best tofu restaurant in Arashiyama is the Kyo Arashiyama Ine, a two story restaurant in front of the Tenryu Shrine.
 We got there quite early but it got crowded really quickly after we sat down.
 The restaurant serves several set menus and we picked the two that looked the most interesting to us: The Arashiyama Dish and the Pail Tofu Skin Dish.
 We picked these two because they offered different side dishes and sauce and it was too hot to pick anything in a boiling pot.

 Coming from the US, I was a bit surprised by the “lack” of flavors in the first bite, but I quickly got used to a more natural flavor this meal had brought.
 It was impressive how everything you see was made out of Tofu, even the desserts.